KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-swarm-cities-top">
-      <h3>Top Cities (Checkins)</h3>
+      <h3>Most visited POIs, grouped by city</h3>
       <p class="graph-description">
-        Each time I checked-into a place (e.g. Coffee, Restaurant, Airport, Gym) at a given city, this is tracked as a single entry
+        Each time I checked-into a place (e.g. Coffee, Restaurant, Airport, Gym) on Foursquare Swarm at a given city, this is tracked as a single entry.
       </p>

       <ul>